New Britain, Connecticut: Demographics

-Ethnic groups

-In the 1960s various European ethnic groups had ethnic enclaves, including those from Ireland, Italy, Poland, and Ukraine.

 Polish community

 New Britain has the largest Polish population of any city in Connecticut, and by 1930 a quarter of the city was ethnically Polish.
 Also referred to as "Little Poland", the city's Broad Street neighborhood has been home to a considerable number of Polish businesses and families since 1890.
-On September 23, 2008, through the urging of the Polonia Business Association, the New Britain City Council unanimously passed a resolution officially designating New Britain's Broad Street area as "Little Poland."
+On September 23, 2008, through the urging of the Polonia Business Association, the New Britain City Council unanimously passed a resolution officially designating New Britain's Broad Street area as "Little Poland".
 In recent years, the Polish community has been credited with revitalizing the area both culturally and economically.
 Media is served by three Polish language newspapers and a television station, and many businesses and civil agencies are bilingual.
 The post office branch in Little Poland is the only one in the nation with the word "post" written in Polish to welcome visitors.
-Each year, a Little Poland festival is held on the last Sunday of April.
+Each year, a Little Poland festival is held on a Sunday in the spring.

 Notable visitors to the Polish district have included Presidents Richard Nixon and Ronald Reagan on July 8, 1987.
 In 1969, as then-Cardinal Karol Wojtyła, the future Pope John Paul II gave a mass at Sacred Heart Church.
 A statue was erected in his honor in 2007.
 Dubbed the city's "Polish heart" by The Boston Globe, Little Poland caught the attention of Polish Ambassador to the US Ryszard Schnepf, who toured the area with US Senators Chris Murphy and Richard Blumenthal, US Congresswoman Elizabeth Esty, as well as several members of the Polish Sejm.

 An honorary Polish consulate was established in March 2017.
 The first of its kind in Connecticut, it was established by Polish diplomat to the United States Piotr Wilczek.

 In September 2019, Polish President Andrzej Duda became the first head of state to visit New Britain when he addressed thousands in Walnut Hill Park prior to traveling to New York City for the United Nations General Assembly.
 Duda was joined by a variety of Connecticut politicians, including Governor Ned Lamont, U.S. Representative Jahana Hayes and Senators Chris Murphy and Richard Blumenthal.